liangzheng816/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 2. From the SharePoint admin center, select <strong><a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">Migration center</a></strong>.
 You need to sign in with an account that has [SharePoint Administrator permissions](/sharepoint/sharepoint-admin-role) for your organization.
 3. Under "For file shares", select **Get started**.
 4. Select the **Agents** tab, and then select **Add**.
-1. Select **Download agent setup file**.
+5. Select **Download agent setup file**.
 (To get the latest bug fixes, feature improvements or new features, find the latest public preview download link in '[What’s New](/sharepointmigration/mm-whats-new)')
-1. Open the setup file.
+6. Open the setup file.
 On the Welcome page, select the authentication method, select **Next**.
-1. If you select **User Credential Authentication**, enter the SharePoint admin username and password of the environment where you are migrating your content.
+7. If you select **User Credential Authentication**, enter the SharePoint admin username and password of the environment where you are migrating your content.
 Select **Next**.
 If you select **Certificate Authentication**, upload the certificate auth config file.
 Select **Next.**
 8. Enter the password of the Windows account that provides access to **all** the file shares that contain the content you want to migrate.
 Select **Install**.
 9. Test agent access (optional) or select **Close**.
 After the setup is completed, the new agent will be added to the available agents that can be assigned tasks.

 > [!NOTE]
 > Multiple agents: If you have a large migration project and need to set up multiple agents, we recommend that you download the agent setup file to a shared location.
 That way, you can easily download the setup file on each computer or VM.
 Multiple agents allow you to batch certain migration jobs to particular groups depending on your needs.
 For example, you can group agents by datacenter to achieve better performance based on geographical location.

-Example: You are migrating 10,000 users from on-premises shares in two datacenters to OneDrive.
+Example: You're migrating 10,000 users from on-premises shares in two datacenters to OneDrive.
 2,000 users have data stored in a California datacenter, and 8,000 users have data stored in a Vermont datacenter.
 You installed two agents at the California datacenter and six agents at the Vermont datacenter.
 By grouping the agents geographically, you could batch migrations where the source data is in California to the California agent group and for Vermont data to the Vermont agent group.
 Geographical grouping provides performance benefits.
 Without geographical grouping, all datacenters would be in a default group, and you wouldn't have control over which agents are used.
 This could cause the California agents to migrate Vermont data and Vermont agents to migrate California data.
 While this technically migrates files, performance could be affected.

 ### Working folder